Argonne-National-Laboratory/neml/doc/sphinx/walker.rst

 The model definition reuses several common functions.
 These functions appear several places in the formulation, occasionally with the same parameters and occasionally with different parameters depending on the location.
-Where needed this exposition differentiates the parameters using parenthetical superscripts, e.g. :math:`x^{\left(a\right)}`.
+Where needed this exposition distinguishes the function parameters using parenthetical superscripts, e.g. :math:`x^{\left(a\right)}`.

 Temperature scaling function